vsranjitroshan/vsranjitroshan.github.io/index.md

 This plot is used to analyze the ride frequency oscillations.<br>

 **Ride Frequency in Detail:**<br>
-The ride frequency is a fucntion of the front and rear spring attributes, sprung and unsprung mass.
-The curve behaves differently for different loading conditions such as Curb-weight, which is only the weight of the car without passengers and the gross weight which includes passenger and cargo.
-The ride frequency must be between 1~2 hz and a lower or higher value will cause rider discomfort and nausea.
+- The ride frequency is a fucntion of the front and rear spring attributes, sprung and unsprung mass.<br>
+- The curve behaves differently for different loading conditions such as Curb-weight, which is only the weight of the car without passengers and the gross weight which includes passenger and cargo.
+- The ride frequency must be between 1~2 hz and a lower or higher value will cause rider discomfort and nausea.

 <img src = "images/flat-ride.JPG" border="5">
 _Curb weight plot_